Prerequisites for MIGs

 • IMAGE_PROJECT: the project ID of the OS image.

-• RESERVATION: for this value, you can either specify the reservation name or a specific block within a reservation.
+• RESERVATION: either the reservation name or a specific block within a reservation.
 To get the reservation name or the available blocks, see View capacity.
 Choose one of the following:

 Reservation value When to use

-• If you are using a placement policy.
-The placement policy will be applied to the reservation and the VMs are placed on a single block.
+• You are using a compact placement policy.
+Compute Engine applies the policy to the reservation and creates the VMs on a single block.

-• If you aren't using a placement policy and want your VMs to be placed in a specific block.
+Use this value when you aren't using a compact placement policy, and you want to create VMs on a specific reserved block.

 • REGION: the region where you want to create the instance template.
 Specify a region in which the machine type that you want to use is available.
+If you want to specify a compact placement policy, then you must use the same region as the compact placement policy.
 For information about regions, see GPU regions and zones.

 • DISK_SIZE: the size of the boot disk in GB.